BSchwarzmueller/health-api/readme.md

 ### Run the application:
 make up

+### Open form to create a new medication:

+open: http://localhost:8080/ (unfortunately the router is not working...)

 ### Run test
 make unit-tests

 ### Stop the application:
 make down

 ## API Description